Microbiome-Revolution/SampleProtocols/README.md

 ---

 ## Field sampling protocol
-Imperial Team
+### Imperial Team
-Rationale
+#### Rationale
 The goal of this experiment is to assess Gt abundance in soils, and its co-occurrence with other taxa.

 We will attempt to quantify this in fields that vary in their:
-•	climate and soil type
+- climate and soil type
-•	management (fertiliser, pesticide inputs)
+- management (fertiliser, pesticide inputs)
-•	crop rotation [this year, and for the past several years
+- crop rotation [this year, and for the past several years
-•	take-all disease severity [this year, and for the past several years] For our survey, the unit of replication is an individual field (there may be multiple fields sampled at a given farm, if the fields vary in management/ rotation/ disease severity).
+- take-all disease severity [this year, and for the past several years]

+For our survey, the unit of replication is an individual field (there may be multiple fields sampled at a given farm, if the fields vary in management/ rotation/ disease severity).
 We wish to sample Gt DNA from topsoils (0-10 cm) AND to culture Gt from wheat roots.
-Equipment and supplies
+#### Equipment and supplies
-•	GPS
+- GPS
-•	Plastic bags + sharpie [Label all samples using the postcode as guide.
+- Plastic bags + sharpie [Label all samples using the postcode as guide.
 E.g. for Postcode SL5 7PY, use 7PY.01.XX where 7PY is the last 3 characters of the farm postcode; 01. is the field number (In the event that there are multiple fields to be sampled.
 If there is only one field, label should remain 01.)
 And XX is sample e.g. 18.
 So 7PY.01.18 is the 18th sample in the first field from the farm with postcode SL5 7PY.
-•	Soil auger (5 cm diameter) - will collect one sample of approx. 200 g when deployed to 10 cm depth
+- Soil auger (5 cm diameter) - will collect one sample of approx. 200 g when deployed to 10 cm depth
-•	Spade
+- Spade
-•	Ethanol (70%) in spray bottle + paper towels
+- Ethanol (70%) in spray bottle + paper towels
-•	Cooler with ice packs
+- Cooler with ice packs
-•	Secateurs
+- Secateurs
-•	Tape measure
+- Tape measure

-NB: for our site visits, we must record all the information that we able to in addition to information provided by farmers via the survey and form. are also soliciting from farmers through the mail-in sampling campaign (next tab) - check with site/land manager.
+**NB:** for our site visits, we must record all the information that we able to in addition to information provided by farmers via the survey and form. are also soliciting from farmers through the mail-in sampling campaign (next tab) - check with site/land manager.

 Proposed by Tom and used for all sampling is the "X" design
 1. Using satellite imagery (e.g Google maps) measure the length of the field from corner to corner.
 Do this to determine the length of the transect and between sample points.
 E.g. if a field is 500m from corner to corner, the distance between sample points will be 50m.